 One measure of influence is how much people have to say about something.
 There are many books and films about Jesus, World War II, and computers.
 That’s because these are influential topics that people care passionately about.
 Keeping this definition of influence in mind, an objective measure of influence for any topic can be how much is written about it.

 There are a few caveats to keep in mind though.
 The entry for Barack Obama is longer than the one for Abraham Lincoln.
-This is a recency bias.
+It is a recency bias.
 Barack Obama might not be a more influential person than Abraham Lincoln, but he is more recent and people have more to say about him at this moment.
 If we can look up Barack Obama’s Wikipedia page 150 years from now, the article length may be much different.

 Also, all Wikipedia articles are not created equal.
 List entries tend to be very long, like the massive List of United States counties and county equivalents.
 There are also long data listings like 1918 Birthday Honours.
 Timeline entries like Timeline of Baltimore can also get very long.
 Then there are world surveys on a topic, like Electric car use by country.
 I don’t look at these types of entries when determining influence.